yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 Once the snapshot is completed, copy it's ID (something like `snap-12ab34567`).

-Now you can tterminate both instances in the AWS console and create a new, fresh instance again.
+Now you can terminate both instances in the AWS console and create a new, fresh instance again.
-<small>Don't forget to use the correct security group, SSH key, etc!</small>
+<small>Don't forget to use the correct security group and SSH key.</small>

 Locate the `elasticsearch.data.devices./dev/sda2.ebs` part of the `node.json` file, and add the snapshot ID into it.
 The configuration should look like this: